Possessed (1947 film): Box office

-The film earned $1,987,000 domestically and $1,085,000 in foreign territories for a worldwide total of $3,027,000.
+According to Warner Bros. accounts, Possessed earned $1,987,000 domestically and $1,085,000 globally for a worldwide total of $3,027,000.

 Critical reception

 Herman Schoenfeld of Variety positively wrote that Joan Crawford "cops all thesping honors in this production with a virtuoso performance as a frustrated woman ridden into madness by a guilt-obsessed mind.
 Actress has a self-assurance that permits her to completely dominate the screen even vis-a-vis such accomplished players as Van Heflin and Raymond Massey."
 Overall, he felt that "Despite its overall superiority, Possessed is somewhat marred by an ambiguous approach in Curtis Bernhardt's direction.
 Film vacillates between being a cold clinical analysis of a mental crackup and a highly surcharged melodramatic vehicle for Crawford's histrionics."

-James Agee in Time magazine wrote, "Most of it is filmed with unusual imaginativeness and force.
+James Agee in Time wrote, "Most of it is filmed with unusual imaginativeness and force.
 The film is uncommonly well acted.
 Miss Crawford is generally excellent", while Howard Barnes in the New York Herald Tribune argued, "[Crawford] has obviously studied the aspects of insanity to recreate a rather terrifying portrait of a woman possessed by devils."

 More recently, film critic Dennis Schwartz gave the film a mixed review, writing, "In German émigré director Curtis Bernhardt's melodrama Possessed, Joan Crawford plays a mentally disturbed person who can't distinguish reality from her imagination.
 Through use of German expressionism techniques and many familiar film noir shadowy shots, the b/w film takes on a penetrating psychological tone and makes a case for a not guilty of murder plea due to insanity.
 Though Joan has a powerful presence in this movie, she played her mad role in a too cold and campy way to be thought of as a sympathetic figure.
 All the psychological treatment therapy sounded like psycho-babble and Joan's acting was overstuffed, though some of her morbid imaginations were gripping and held my attention.
 Too heavy with German stimmung it still is fun to watch the melodramatics play out in this tale of overbearing love, painful rejection, paranoia and murder."

 Film historian Bob Porfirio notes, "By developing the plot from the point-of-view of a neurotic and skillfully using flashback and fantasy scenes in a straightforward manner, the distinction between reality and Louise's imagination is blurred.
 That makes Possessed a prime example of oneirism, the dreamlike tone that is a seminal characteristic of film noir."